davidkench/OfficeDocs-SkypeForBusiness/Teams/teams-outlook-share-teams.md

 # Share to Teams from Outlook

-Share to Teams from Outlook (Share to Teams) enables users to share emails, including attachments, from Outlook to any chat or channel in Teams.
+Share to Teams from Outlook (Share to Teams) enables Exchange Online users to share emails, including attachments, from Outlook to any chat or channel in Teams.
+Users with mailboxes hosted on-prem will either not see the Share to Teams button in the Outlook ribbon, or it may be greyed out.

 ## Outlook add-in for Share to Teams

-The Share to Teams feature requires an add-in for Outlook.
+The Share to Teams feature requires the user's mailbox to be hosted in Exchange Online.
+It also requires an add-in for Outlook.
 This add-in is installed automatically whenever a user logs on to either the Teams Web app or the Teams desktop client.

 > [!NOTE]
 > Be sure to review [Add-ins for Outlook in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/add-ins-for-outlook/add-ins-for-outlook) and [Client Access Rules in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules) to make sure your add-ins for Outlook function correctly.
 Also, disabling connected experiences can prevent add-ins for Outlook from working properly.
 See [Connected experiences in Office](https://support.microsoft.com/topic/connected-experiences-in-office-8d2c04f7-6428-4e6e-ac58-5828d4da5b7c) for more information.
 Shared mailboxes are not supported by the add-in.